What do I have to do?

 Example:

 Iman’s son is 18 months old.
-Her partner works full time.
+Her partner works full time on minimum wage.
 Iman’s Work Coach has set up an interview to see Iman.
 At the interview they discuss what type of work she might like to do in the future, if she’ll need any training, and what type of child care she would be looking for.

 If Iman had not turned up for the interview she could have been sanctioned.